Part 3, Chapter 18: Manual Attachment II

 The IHS and the BIA recognize alcohol and substance abuse as a disease which is both preventable and treatable.
 The IHS and the BIA recognize chemical dependency as a major serious health and social problem affecting the individual, family, and tribe,

-The BIA and the IHS have multiple programs which already respond to the consequences of alcohol and substance abuse (i.e., education, social services, judicial services, law enforcement, mental health, acute and chronic medical care services, etc.), and prevention and treatment programs for alcohol and substance abuse at all BIA and IHS Central, Area, Agency/Service Unit offices and schools to promote the efficient end effective use of resources and programs within the organizations as well as between organizations.
+The BIA and the IHS have multiple programs which already respond to the consequences of alcohol and substance abuse (i.e., education, social services, judicial services, law enforcement, mental health, acute and chronic medical care services, etc.), and prevention and treatment programs for alcohol and substance abuse.
+However, there is a need to provide a national focus on alcohol and substance abuse at all BIA and IHS Central, Area, Agency/Service Unit offices and schools to promote the efficient and effective use of resources and programs within the organizations as well as between organizations.

 - ORGANIZATION RESPONSIBILITIES

 The Central Office of IHS, as represented by the Associate Director, Office of Health Programs, and BIA, as represented by the Deputies to the Assistant Secretary for Education and Tribal Services, are responsible for ensuring compliance, monitoring of performance, subsequent evaluation and follow-up activities for this MOA.
 The Central Offices within 90 days of signature of this MOA will devise an Organizational Master Action Plan (OMAP) which will direct the cooperative efforts to accomplish the intent of Pub.
 L. 99-570.
 The OMAP will provide for long-term and short-term plans that include integration of data systems, identification of specific objectives and goals, capability to maintain progress toward these goals, development of standards, and review and evaluation of existing BIA/IHS regulations and manuals to identify potential changes to support the intent of Pub.
 L. 99-570 and this MOA.